williamGrey2047/Holocron/E Course/Web/Website Development Unit 1.md

 This semester will be divided into two projects, *loosely* aimed at being completed each term.

 ## Project 1

+### VET Competencies
+After completing all of the requirements for this Project, complete the following VET competencies.

 ## Project 2